OkarFabianTheWise/fr-icm/README.md

 ![Rust Version](https://img.shields.io/badge/rust-1.75+-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-An intelligent, high-performance trading system built with Rust that combines AI-driven decision making with Solana blockchain integration and Jupiter DEX aggregation.
+An intelligent trading assistant built with Rust and a lightweight backend.
+Important: the system provides token insight and concise recommendations to help users improve their trading decisions — it does NOT execute autonomous trades on users' behalf.
+All execution is manual and must be initiated by the user via the UI or backend swap endpoints.

 ## 🚀 Quick Start